teamsuperpanda/zibovirtualco/README.md

 ## How it works

 Configure the aircraft for each phase of flight as documented below to ensure the correct copilot actions are triggered.
 Each procedure must be completed for the subsequent procedure to trigger.
+A small bubble message on the bottom left lets you know the virtual copilot has actioned a checklist.

 ### After Start